emanuelefavero/typescript/README.md

 user1.age = 47
 ```

-## Function interfaces - define the shape of a function
+## Function interfaces

+> TIP: Define the shape of a function

 ```typescript
 interface MyMathFunction {